wonderworks-software/PyFlowOpenCv/docs/source/tutorial06.rst

 If you want to detect face from the WebCam, just drag a WebCam node to the diagram instead of the ReadVideo node:

 ..  image:: res/use_webcam.png

+It is also possible to detect face and eye at the same time.

+..  image:: res/face_eye.png